UnisonUI/UnisonUI/README.md

 npm run build
 ```

-`npm run build` can be replace by `npm run prod` if you want to produce minified assets.
+`npm run build` can be replaced by `npm run prod` if you want to produce minified assets.

 ### RestUI

-Once the react application build you are able to build RestUI
+Once the react application build you can build RestUI

 ```sh
 sbt "project rest-ui; packageBin"